ros2/domain_bridge/doc/design.md

 When bridging topics, users can optionally give a name to remap the topic to in the destination domain.

-Users can apply indpendent remaps for each domain a topic is bridged to.
+Users can apply independent remaps for each domain that a topic is bridged to.
 E.g. A topic can be bridged and remapped to a domain *B* and independently bridged and remapped to another domain *C*.

 A remap can be provided exactly once for each unique bridge.